 “Mother Nature is a tough old broad.
 Like the humble tortoise lining up against the hotshot hare, she will outlast us…Our supremacy is short-lived, and our species’ future is uncertain.
 Only one thing is for sure: we need Mother Nature a lot more than she needs us”(187).

-Carol Ruckdeschel is a remarkable Nasty Woman Activist.
+Carol Ruckdeschel is a remarkable Nasty Woman Activist, who continues to fight the good fight for Cumberland Island and beyond.

 Harlan, Will.
 Untamed: The Wildest Woman in America and the Fight for Cumberland Island.
 New York: Grove Press, 2014.